Skip to main content

 Lavender Jade

 A rare and prized variety of Jadeite in soft purple to lavender tones.
 Highly valued in East Asian markets.
-Believed to carry additional Crown Chakra energy for spiritual insight alongside Jade's traditional Heart Chakra properties.
+Said to carry additional Crown Chakra energy for spiritual insight alongside Jade's traditional Heart Chakra properties.

 Notable Origins